har-in-air/FPGA_STEREO_CROSSOVER/README.md

 # FPGA_STEREO_CROSSOVER

-* ESP32 reads .wav / .mp3 files on a micro-SD card and generates I2S digital stereo audio stream (16-bit, 44.1kHz or 48kHz) as
+* ESP32 reads .wav / .mp3 files on a micro-SD card and generates a I2S digital stereo audio stream (16-bit, 44.1kHz or 48kHz) as
 a master driving MCK, BCK and WS clocks.
 * FPGA implements an I2S slave interface and stereo 2-way crossover filters.
 It generates two I2S data output streams that drive low-pass and high-pass channels on two TAS5753MD stereo I2S power amplifiers.
 * FPGA audio processing modules are clocked by the external MCK.
-Slave SPI interface and coefficient loading use the system clock 50MHz.
+Slave SPI interface and coefficient loader modules use the on-board
+50MHz system clock.
 * Implemented in VHDL on Altera Cyclone IV EP4CE6E22.
 I increased the filter coefficient precision from 2.30 to 2.38 as I want to be able to use the crossover biquad filters at lower frequencies e.g. 300Hz (sub-woofer crossover).
-In this case some of the filter coefficients can be small and will benefit from the increased fractional resolution.
+In this case some of the filter coefficients are small enough to benefit from the increased fractional resolution.

+<img src="xover_3300Hz.png" />

+<img src="xover_330Hz.png" />

 As a result, the FPGA embedded multiplier usage has gone up from 63% to 100%.
 Ah well.

-Crossover coefficients @ fs=44100Hz, fc=3300Hz, Q=0.707

-<img src="xover_3300Hz.png" />

-Crossover coefficients @ fs=44100Hz, fc=330Hz, Q=0.707

-<img src="xover_330Hz.png" />

-FPGA resource utilization with 2.38 coefficients

 <img src="fpga_resource_usage.png" />